 Continuing Education Credits

-Earn up CE contact hours (enough to meet your full two year NEHA professional credential requirement) by attending and participating in the NEHA AEC.
+Earn up to 24 CE contact hours (enough to meet your full two-year NEHA professional credential requirement) by attending and participating in the NEHA AEC.
 CEs can be fulfilled by attending:

 - Training and educational sessions

 - The Keynote Address and Grand Session Kickoff

 - Credential review courses

 - Educational sessions via the recorded sessions on-demand after the AEC is over

 See the Continuing Education page for information on credits for other organizations and for the California REHS program.

 The NEHA AEC is a great place for your professional development in environmental health.
 By attending the conference, you get to learn from and network with some of the most experienced professionals in the industry!
 Accessing the conference also shows your support for advancing the environmental health (EH) profession and keeping it moving forward!

 "The AEC is an excellent venue to foster the passion you have for environmental health and a reminder of why we do what we do."